eromatiya/the-glorious-startpage/README.md

 ## Customization and Settings

-#### Changing the colors, blur and animation speed strength on-the-fly
+#### Changing the colors, blur strength, and animation speed on-the-fly

 + Open the dashboard by clicking the settings button on the dock.
 + Change the color and blur strength by setting it on the `Theme Engine` section.